EliziumNet/Loopz/Elizium.Loopz/docs/Invoke-TraverseDirectory.md

 ### -Header

-  A script-block that is invoked at the start of the traverse batch.
+A script-block that is invoked for each directory that also contains child directories.
 The script-block is invoked with the following positional parameters:

 * PassThru: (see PassThru previously described)